 Frames must be the least expensive serviceable type available.
 The customer may supplement the additional cost for frames if their cost exceeds the MAPS maximum.

-Lenses may have tint and/or be impact-resistant only when specified in the prescription.
+Lenses may have tint and/or be impact resistant only when specified in the prescription.

-Purchase of Irlen lenses requires consultation with the VR Supervisor and approval from the VR state optometric consultant.

 Glasses may be purchased if needed to complete diagnostic studies.

 Before purchasing contact lenses, the VR counselor: